AnirudhaDesai/Pill-Action-Recognition/README.md

 # Pill-Action-Recognition
-ML based Pill Action Recognition <- (we've come far from this)
+ML based Pill Action Recognition <- (we've come a long way from this)

 ## Index
 This was getting long, so here's some help -